Birdamlik

-Birdamlik, officially Birdamlik People's Democratic Party (“Birdamlik” xalq-deomkratik partiyasi), is a political organization based in Uzbekistan.
+Birdamlik, officially Birdamlik People's Democratic Party (“Birdamlik” xalq demokratik partiyasi), is a political organization based in Uzbekistan.
 It has promoted economic liberalism and nonviolent resistance through populist rhetoric.

 History

 On April 10, 2004, Bakhodir Khan Choriyev founded the "Movement Birdamlik", later renamed to "People's Democratic Movement".
 It is registered in the United States, Norway, Sweden, and operates in Russia, Kazakhstan, Kyrgyzstan, Turkey, Ukraine and Uzbekistan (including the Autonomous Republic of Karakalpakstan).

 On May 21, 2004, Choriev interfered with protesters in an unsuccessful attempt to organize them.
 He was attacked and kidnapped by the police, who covered his head in a bag and tied his hands and feet.
 He was abandoned naked on a riverbank of Chirchik in the Tashkent region.
 The same day, protesters burned his car.

 Protests

 Bakhodir Khan Choriev organized protests on June 1, 2004, International Children's Day.
 Police and KGB prevented an attempt of Uzbekistan human rights defenders to hold the first meeting since Uzbekistan's independence.

 Representatives of police and KGB started looking for potential activists early in the morning near their homes.
 Policemen dressed in civilian clothing to look for human rights activist Yuri Konoplev.

 These "bodyguards" gathered near the entrance of the house where activist Abdujalil Bolmatov lived.
 Choriev's house was surveilled by a police bus.
 Due to a blockade, many activists, Choriev and Konoplev could not reach the protest at the square in front of the Telecompany.
 Security forces and intelligence agencies did not allow people to attend the meeting.

 The last meetings were held in Uzbekistan in the late 1980s and early 1990s on the initiative of Birlik.

 Choriev applied to the administration of Tashkent, for permission for a protest.
 He pre-paid costs for security during the protest.
 However, the city authorities did not respond to his appeal.
 The initiators of the failed meeting planned to demand the resignation of President Islam Karimov.